 This film provides examples of:

-- America Wins the War - Infamously so.
+- America Won World War II: Infamously so.
 In Real Life, the Enigma Machine was stolen from a German submarine... by the British.

 - As can be expected, this did cause one hell of an uproar in the UK, to the point it was called "An Affront to British Sailors" during Prime Ministers Question Time upon release!